How to overcome personal biases in a diverse workplace?

 Those mental shortcuts have been famously identified and labeled as heuristics by Kahneman and Tversky in the 70s.
 The amount of information daily proceed force us to select the most relevant characteristics of an object of a person to produce decision and judgment.
 As Gigerenzer argued in the 90′ heuristics are part of our evolutionary path and are most of the time accurate.
 Meanwhile, when irrelevant aspects are preferred to relevant ones, the reasoning suffers from bias.
 A quick search on your favorite browser will provide you with hundreds of lists of biases.
 Let’s focus on the ones that pollute culturally diverse settings.

 .
 The Halo effect: Ida’s excellent pronunciation and prosody in French lead her French colleagues to forget that she can misunderstand their implicit communication style.
 Here, a positive competence or trait confers positive opinions about other competencies or characteristics.

 .
 The Horn effect: Contrary to Ida, Fabrizio speaks English with a strong Italian accent.
 During meetings, he noticed that colleagues who seem more fluent were also more convincing.
-To Fabrizio’s disadvantage, his accent is mistakenly overshadowing other competences.
+To Fabrizio’s disadvantage, his accent is mistakenly overshadowing other competencies.

 .
 The Affinity bias: Have you ever experienced coffee breaks with tables organized around a language or nationality?
 Show your credentials before entering the circle!

-While language is noticeable, many other communication skills stay under the radar and are even more susceptible to be biased.
+While the language is noticeable, many other communication skills stay under the radar and are even more susceptible to be biased.

 .
 The Conformity bias: Consider Sue’s testimony: “Chinese are supposed to be very polite.
 I want to be more assertive.
 But I know that it doesn’t match my colleagues’ expectations.
 So, I shy away.”